rwpeterson/pulser/README.md

 You need the development version of [nmigen][n].
 The easiest way to get started is to use `pip`.

-Either install directly using `pip3`:
+Either install directly using `pip`:

     pip3 install --user 'git+https://github.com/nmigen/nmigen.git#egg=nmigen'